yashilvora19/ba.chat/README.md

   &nbsp;&nbsp;&nbsp;
 </p>

-<h1 align="center">BA.Chat</h1>
+<h1 align="center">ba.chat</h1>

 <p align="center"><strong>Basics, Affordable:</strong> Making insurance and healthcare simpler, one chat at a time!</p>

 Time is money.
-We save both.
-BA.Chat was motivated with the idea that healthcare, a _basic_ human right, should be made _affordable_.
+We save both. ba.chat was motivated with the idea that healthcare, a _basic_ human right, should be made _affordable_.
 Insurance stress?
 Chat with our personalized assistant and find the best path to maximize your insurance benefits and get better!

 ![BAChat Empty](chatapp/assets/BAChat_empty.png)